Ted Bundy: Idaho, Utah, Colorado

-Denise Lynn Oliverson, 25, disappeared near the Utah–Colorado border in Grand Junction on April 6 while riding her bicycle to her parents' house; her bike and sandals were found under a viaduct near a railroad bridge.
-On May 6, Bundy lured 12-year-old Lynette Dawn Culver from Alameda Junior High School in Pocatello, Idaho, 160 mi north of Salt Lake City.
-He drowned her in his hotel room, after which he disposed of her body in a river (likely the Snake River) north of Pocatello.
+Denise Lynn Oliverson, aged 25, disappeared near the Utah–Colorado border in Grand Junction on April 6 while riding her bicycle to her parents' house; her bike and sandals were found under a viaduct near a railroad bridge.
+Bundy stated he abducted Oliverson, killed her in his car near the Utah state line and dumped her body in the Colorado River.
+This admission was supported by gas receipts, which showed that he was in the city on the same day that Oliverson went missing.
+On May 6, Bundy parked outside of the Alameda Junior High School in Pocatello, Idaho, 160 mi north of Salt Lake City, and after seeing 12-year-old Lynnette Dawn Culver walking alone, lured her into his vehicle before driving her to his Holiday Inn hotel room.
+There he raped Culver and drowned her in the bathtub.
+He disposed of her body in the Snake River north of Pocatello.
+Bundy reportedly provided intimate details about Lynette's personal life in his confession.

-In mid-May, three of Bundy's Washington State DES coworkers, including Boone, visited him in Salt Lake City and stayed for a week in his apartment.
-He subsequently spent a week in Seattle with Kloepfer in early June and they discussed getting married the following Christmas.
+In mid-May, three of Bundy's Washington State DES co-workers, including Boone, visited him in Salt Lake City and stayed for a week in his apartment.
+He subsequently spent a week in Seattle with Kloepfer in early-June and they discussed getting married the following Christmas.
 Again, Kloepfer made no mention of her multiple discussions with authorities in King County and Salt Lake County.
-Bundy disclosed neither his ongoing relationship with Boone nor a concurrent romance with a Utah law student known in various accounts as Kim Andrews or Sharon Auer.
+Bundy disclosed neither his ongoing relationship with Boone nor a concurrent romance with a U of U law student (known in various accounts as either "Kim Andrews" or "Sharon Auer").

-On June 28, Susan Curtis vanished from the campus of Brigham Young University in Provo, 45 mi south of Salt Lake City.
+On June 28, 15-year-old Susan Curtis vanished from the campus of Brigham Young University in Provo, 45 mi south of Salt Lake City.
 Her murder became Bundy's last confession, tape-recorded moments before he entered the execution chamber.
-The bodies of Wilcox, Kent, Cunningham, Oliverson, Culver, and Curtis were never recovered.

-In August or September 1975, Bundy was baptized into the Church of Jesus Christ of Latter-day Saints, although he was not an active participant in services and ignored most church restrictions.
-He would later be excommunicated by the LDS Church following his 1976 kidnapping conviction.
+The bodies of victims Wilcox, Kent, Cunningham, Oliverson, Culver and Curtis were never recovered.
+In August 1975, Bundy was baptized into the Church of Jesus Christ of Latter-day Saints, although he was not an active participant in services and ignored most church restrictions.
+He would later be excommunicated following his 1976 kidnapping conviction.
 When asked his religious preference after his arrest, Bundy answered "Methodist", the religion of his childhood.